vCloud-DFTBA/faythe/README.md

 Check out [documentation directory](./docs).

-## Version

-You can find [Faythe legacy version](https://github.com/vCloud-DFTBA/faythe/tree/legacy).
-This is a just work version with autoscaling & autohealing.

 ## Project status

 This project is in alpha.
 There may be breaking changes made as we continue to expand the project and integrated user feedback.